This article includes a video that provides an overview of The PM Exam Simulator and how to start an exam.

 Selecting Answers [05:42]

-I now know all of these is ‘marked.’
-I have to go back to the Question #4 here by clicking this.
+I now know all of these are ‘marked.’
+I have to go back to Question #4 here by clicking this.
 And say, “Yeah, okay.
 I’ll randomly pick C here.
 I am unmarking this.
 Let’s go back into the grid here and this one here, Question 5, which one could it be?
-Let’s see, I’m right-clicking here on C to delete, strikeout this option here.
+Let’s see, I’m right-clicking here on C to delete, strike out this option here.
 I’m right-clicking on D to strike this out.
 And yeah, I think A is also a strikeout.
 Okay, so, I’m sticking with B here.
 And again, I am randomly selecting these answers here for my demo.
 Alright!

 And in this way, I will continue to simply read the question, select the answer and click “Next.”
 You may know that there are different question types, and I'm trying to get to another question type but because this is completely random, I do not know when I may first come across another question type.
-But obviously right now for this demo, ah, here we go, we have a question with a graphic where you have to select A, B, C or D. On the real PMP Exam, you may have to actually click into the area C in order to select C. But here on the Exam Simulator, we make you choose the answer down here.
+But obviously right now for this demo, ah, here we go, we have a question with a graphic where you have to select A, B, C, or D. On the real PMP Exam, you may have to actually click into the area C in order to select C. But here on the Exam Simulator, we make you choose the answer down here.
 So this is another way of having a question shown to you.
 There we go!
 Okay, so we now have that many questions answered or unanswered.

 Filter Questions [07:24]